Netflix/pollyjs/docs/server/route-handler.md

 ## Methods

 ?> __Note:__ Event & Intercept handlers can be asynchronous.
-An `async` function can be used or a promise can be returned.
+An `async` function can be used or a `Promise` can be returned.

 ### on

 Register an [event](server/events-and-middleware) handler.

+?> __Tip:__ You can attach multiple handlers to a single event.
+Handlers will be called in the order they were declared.

 | Param | Type | Description |
 |  ---  | ---  |     ---     |